weapons-and-armor

 Footwork and Body Positioning

 The foundation of ninja agility was footwork.
-The shinobi-ashi (ninja walk) was a low, shuffling gait that minimized noise and kept the center of gravity low for balance.
+The shinobi-ashi, or ninja walk, was a low, shuffling gait that minimized noise and kept the center of gravity low for balance.
 From this base, ninjas could explode into a sprint, a jump, or a sudden change of direction.
-Weighted training—such as carrying heavy stones or wearing weighted vests—was used to build leg strength without sacrificing speed.
+Weighted training—carrying heavy stones or wearing weighted vests—built leg strength without sacrificing speed.
 When the weights were removed, the ninja felt lighter and faster.

 Body positioning during weapon use was equally important.
 For throwing weapons like shuriken, the practitioner had to align the shoulder, elbow, and wrist in a fluid chain to generate speed without telegraphing the attack.
 For handheld weapons like the kama or ninjatō, footwork drills emphasized stepping off the opponent's line of attack and countering from an angle.
 The combination of precise footwork and light weapons allowed ninjas to move in and out of range faster than their opponents could react.